muhammadtalhasultan/flutter-slide-to-act/README.md

 Run the app to get an idea of the component.

+Or just go to this link to see it compiled for the web https://imtoori.dev/flutter-slide-to-act/#/

 ## Contributions

 Contributions of any kind are more than welcome!
 Feel free to fork and improve the project in any way you want, make a pull request, or open an issue.